xdan/jodit/README.md

 ## Release Notes
 ### 3.0.6
+ * Restore selection after change mode.
+It is very usefully
  * Fixed bug in source plugin - when user does not need ace editor.
 Simple textarea had been created with bug.
  * Iframe functional was separated in plugin